Create Projects and Deploy to Cloud

 When you choose a subdomain for your project, it must be at least five characters long.
 It also can't be one of the following reserved subdomains:

-Available Regions in Cloud#
+Available Regions for Projects in Cloud#

 Medusa supports hosting your Medusa projects on Cloud in the following regions:

-• US East (us-east-1)
+- US East (

+All your project's deployments will be in the selected region.
 For better performance, choose a region that's closer to your target users.
 If you need to host your Medusa project in a different region, contact support.

 Access Deployed Project#